essb-mt-section/email-feedback-spss-exam/README.md

 To send the feedback via Gmail, generate first an app password for mails using this [link](https://myaccount.google.com/apppasswords).
 Remember the password and add it as SMTP password in the settings dialog.
-Passwords are not saved by the app.
+Passwords will not be saved by the app.

 ---
 **Bugs**: Please [submit](https://github.com/essb-mt-section/email-feedback-spss-exam/issues/new)